 Peak experiences really are worth the money

-At the end of the day, paying $600 USD to see the gorillas might be a tall order for some budget travellers.
+At the end of the day, paying $600 USD to see the gorillas might be a tall order for some budget travelers.
 However, some of the best experiences in the world don’t come cheap.

 They are worth every penny one spends on them, making worth your while to save up for them before heading out on any trip.
 And so it is with gorilla trekking: you might have to save up a healthy chunk of money just for this activity alone, but it will likely end up being the highlight of your backpacking trip through Africa.

 Otherwise, if gorilla trekking is out of your budget, there are plenty for more affordable adventures you can do in Uganda.